Request a Demo

 Modern architecture but designed for generic CRM workloads.
 Municipal-specific services are custom layers on top.

-07Pricing Transparency
+11Pricing Transparency

 Complex licensing tiers with per-user, per-feature, and per-API-call charges.
 Total cost difficult to predict.
+Annual escalation clauses.

-Competitive base pricing but add-ons for compliance, integrations, and support can double or triple the annual cost.
+Competitive base pricing but add-ons for compliance, AI, integrations, and support can double or triple the annual cost.

-08Implementation Timeline
+12Implementation Timeline

 6–12 months typical.
 Extensive customization required to adapt private-sector CRM to municipal operations.